Liu Wenzhe: Chess career

 In total, Liu made three appearances at the Chess Olympiads (1978–1982) with an overall record of 37 games played (+14, =4, -19).
 He also made four appearances in total at the Men's Asian Team Chess Championship (1979–1981, 1991–1993) with an overall record of 17 games played (+10, =4, -3).

 In 1986 he was appointed to the post of Chief Trainer of the Chinese Institute of Chess and head coach of the Chinese national chess team.
 He was succeeded by Ye Jiangchuan in 2000.

 In 2002-3, he wrote a seminal book on the "Chinese School of Chess" called the same name (see Further reading).
 In the book he charts the dramatic progress of Chinese players over the past 25 years.
+The books also highlighted training methods that the Chinese chess players have been deploying successfully.

 Quotes

 "Systematically training players is more important than selecting them."—Liu Wenzhe, head coach, women's Chinese Olympic team.